University for Continuing Education Krems

 The University for Continuing Education Krems (Universität für Weiterbildung Krems) is an Austrian university specializing in further education for working professionals.
 It is located in Krems an der Donau, Lower Austria.

 Name

 The Austrian Ministry of Education, Science and Research calls the university the Danube University Krems in English and the Legal Information System of the Republic of Austria calls the university the University of Continuing Education Krems in the English translation of the Universities Act 2002.

 History

 The first 93 students enrolled in 1995, when the institution began operation with programs in European Studies and journalism.
 In 2004, the Austrian parliament passed the Danube University Act (DUK-Gesetz) granting the institution the rights of a full university (such as appointing its own professors).
-More than 27,000 students have graduated from the university.
+In 2019, the University for Continuing Education Krems was fully incorporated as a public university into the Universities Act 2002 (UG 2002).
+The University for Continuing Education Krems Act ceased to be in force, while the institution’s specialization in postgraduate university programmes remained unchanged.
+More than 32,000 students have graduated from the university.